Columbus State Writing Center Repository: Reading Strategies

 Strategy: Consult with the Instructor

-We consult with the Instructor to clarify details of the assignment and/or the assigned text.
+We consult with the Instructor about details of the project and/or the assigned text still unclear to us.

 Links